ilyayunkin/StocksMonitor/README.md

 # StocksMonitor
 Securities prices monitoring application.
 Needs Qt 5.14 and C++17.

+## Warning
+The author and the application don't provide users any information or any right to this information.
+A user has to check the legal conditions of using the parsed pages before using the application.

 ## Structure
 ### Project
 On the very top level, the project consists of several sub-projects that are built independently.